-The beautiful Jewish girl from the tribe of Benjamin that saved her people, the people of Israel.
-Esther became the wife of King Ahasuerus of Persia, also known as Xerxes or Achashverosh, the son of Darius I Hystaspes about the year 478BC.
+Esther 1:1-9.
+The beautiful Jewish girl from the tribe of Benjamin who saved her people, the people of Israel.
+Esther became the wife of King Ahasuerus of Persia, also known as Xerxes or Achashverosh, the son of Darius I Hystaspes, about the year 478BC.

 Hadassah in Hebrew means: Myrtle and her Persian name Esther means: The planet Venus.

-To day the event is celebrated by the feast of Purim.
+Today the deliverance of Israel recorded in the book of Esther is celebrated by the feast of Purim.

-Attacks of the Jews by Satan via these nations:
+Attacks on the Jews by Satan via these nations:

 Syrians – remembered in the feast of Hanukkah.